MaximeDousselaere/MaximeDousselaere/README.md

 ### Hi there 👋,

-I am a french developer, I start coding in 2016.
+I am a french developer, I started coding in 2016.

 💻 IT BTS (advanced technician's certificate) in Dunkerque (France) 2017-2019.